 The end is nigh for these long dark nights.
 The clocks will be springing forward soon, supermarket shelves are brimming with hot cross buns and the daffodils are in full bloom – Hello Easter!
 Whether you’re heading down to London for an Easter treat or you already live in this glorious city.
 You need this post in your life.

-Free events at Easter in London
+Free events this Easter in London

 Already spent too much money on chocolate bunnies?
 Fear not!
 London needn’t be as depressingly expensive as people make out.
 Its oozing with secret delights you can enjoy for absolutely free, you just need to know where to find them!
 Armed with this guide you can explore the big smoke and give your credit card a well deserved rest.